Tiffany Burghart worked in partnership with Visit Idaho to create this Travel Tip.

 Getting to Craters of the Moon

-Winter Activities at Craters of the Moon
+Snowshoeing in Idaho at Craters of the Moon

 As you approach the park, the change in the terrain becomes apparent.
 You start to notice large cinder cones rising above the horizon in the distance.
-We pulled into the parking lot at the visitor center and headed inside to learn a bit more about the history and landscape of the park.
+We pulled into the parking lot at the visitors center and headed inside to learn a bit more about the history and landscape of the park.

-After a brief orientation and snowshoe pickup, we snagged a map and headed straight to the one-mile snowshoe loop on Loop Road that starts steps from the parking lot.
+After a brief orientation and snowshoe pickup, we snagged a map and walked straight to the one-mile snowshoe loop on Loop Road that starts only steps from the parking lot.
 Attaching the snowshoes to our shoes was simple, and even the kids needed minimal help.
 Moments later, we were on our way.

 The one-mile snowshoe loop is relatively easy for beginners.
-Our snowshoeing pace on this trail was roughly the same as our average hiking pace, though keep in mind that it can vary slightly depending on fresh snowfall and weather conditions.
-We would estimate 30-60 minutes to complete this loop with kids.
+Our snowshoeing pace on this trail was roughly the same as our average hiking pace, though keep in mind that it may vary slightly depending on fresh snowfall and weather conditions.
+We would estimate 30–60 minutes to complete this loop with kids.

 One word to describe our experience?
 Wow.
 Simply wow.

-I know that can sound cliche, but it was literally the word that all of us kept uttering every time the landscape changed.
+I know that can sound cliché, but it was the word that literally all of us kept uttering every time the landscape changed.
 Yes, even the kids.

-What to Bring to Craters of the Moon
+What to Bring to Craters of the Moon in Winter

 - A full tank of fuel